You can add web-based media content to the surface of any objects you are allowed to modify. To add media to an object:

 Trying out Shared Media navigation

 Find a media-enabled object.
 These objects are easily identified by the media controls that appear when your mouse cursor moves over them.
-You can also use one of your own.
+You can also use one of your own media-enabled objects.

 Click the media once to give it focus.
 You must click the media itself, and not another part of the same object.